-- To send a message, click on the BLUE-mail button and then on Send Message. - To email your Instructor(s), put a check box beside the person's name you'd like to e-mail.

-- It's proper etiquette to include a descriptive 'Subject' line as a hint to the e-mail's contents.
+- To send a message, click on the BLUE-mail button and then on Send Message. - To email your Instructor(s), put a check box beside the person's name you'd like to e-mail. - It's proper etiquette to include a descriptive 'Subject' line as a hint to the e-mail's contents.
 This will also assist the receiver with managing their email Inbox.
 PLEASE REMEMBER YOUR COURSE INITIALS!
 For example, WH FOR WORLD HISTORY. - Type your message into the 'Message' window using proper grammar and punctuation.
 Use 'Spell Check' and re-read your email before sending to insure you've included enough details for the receiver to understand what you are saying or asking. - Click the 'Send' button when you are ready.

-FLVS System Requirements:
+System Requirements:

-Florida Virtual School technology and courses make use of a wide variety of features and technologies, such as Java, Flash, HTML5, CSS2/3, and depending on the course, other specialized components that help you achieve a more immersive learning experience.

-Due to the wide array of technologies in our over 100 courses, there are some limitations to browsers and devices we can support.
-At present, we test and verify a wide variety of devices and have ongoing programs to migrate away from any technologies that are not compliant with newer mobile platforms.
-In general however, lightweight devices such as Google Chromebooks or tablets that have very limited technology support for Java or Flash, will not be compatible with the majority of our courses.
-Please ensure you have a Windows or Mac based computer available to complete coursework in the event that your selected mobile device does not meet the needs of the course.
+Virtual Courses makes use of a wide variety of features and technologies, such as Java, Flash, HTML5, CSS2/3, and depending on the course, other specialized components that help you achieve a more immersive learning experience.
+Due to the wide array of technologies in our courses, there are some limitations to browsers and devices that can be supported.
+At present, providers test and verify a wide variety of devices and have ongoing programs to migrate away from any technologies that are not compliant with newer mobile platforms.
+In general, however, lightweight devices such as Google Chromebooks or tablets may have limited technology support for Java or Flash, and might not be compatible with some courses.
+It is recommended that you have a Windows or Mac based computer available to complete coursework in the event that your selected mobile device does not meet the needs of the course.